- Family: Cyprinidae

 How to Keep Koi Fish Healthy

 Common diseases to look out for

 Fin rot is a bacterial infection that results in a change in behavior, inflammation of the fins, and even missing fins.
-You will need to isolate any infected fish and treat with antibiotics.
-Dropsy is also a bacterial infection, and your koi will have bloating or a dulling of color.
-Pop-eye is caused by unknown conditions, and cause the eye to turn cloudy.
+You will need to isolate any infected fish and treat it with antibiotics.
+Dropsy is also a bacterial infection, and your koi will have bloating or a dulling of the color.
+Pop-eye is caused by unknown conditions and causes the eye to turn cloudy.
 It usually is an indirect result of poor water quality and must be treated by a veterinarian.

 Tips on keeping koi fish in good health

 Most diseases of koi are caused by poor water quality.
 By ensuring that your water is clean and of an appropriate temperature and pH, you can prevent most symptoms of disease in your koi pond.

 To do this, try to avoid overfeeding your koi.
 They will act as though they intend to eat everything you give them, as they are voracious eaters, but often they cannot keep up.
 The food waste will instead sink to the bottom of your pond and lead to the development of algae and certain bacteria and parasites.
 Consider installing a filter or investing in waste-cleaning fish species like catfish or snails to help prevent this as well.

 Rather than breeding koi, most people prefer just to bring them home as young fry.
 Young koi tend to cost less than adult versions and are easier to keep healthy than to try to hatch koi eggs.